yum-food/Tooner/README.md

 2. Does it work?

-Sort of.
-I haven't implemented shadow receiving yet, so some water effects are fucked up.
+I think so?

 3. Is it optimized?

 Sort of.
-I haven't benchmarked it.
-I know it's slower than Poiyomi.

-I use keywords on every feature so it shouldn't be obscenely bad.
-But I haven't gotten to the point of like, deduplicating all computation and shoving as much as possible into the vertex shader.
-So it's like.
-Sort of optimized.
+I use static keywords on every feature, so you don't pay for anything you don't use.
+I use branchless programming wherever appropriate.
+Dynamic branches are only used where I either know they won't cause thread divergence, or where they can't be avoided.

 I'd like to strike a balance between performance and readability.
 Since it's mostly for *my* use, I don't feel a need to make it totally optimal.